Welcome to our world!

 “My father-in-law and mother-in-law had each other.
 They could divide the responsibilities and trust each other.
 I didn’t have that person so I needed that person.
 Going through the Interise program made me realize I needed to have trusted employees.”BUSINESS OVERVIEW

-Hialeah Meter Company refurbishes and recycles electrical meters to track energy usage.
-These meters are sold and used across the nation in recreational marinas and RV parks.
-The company recycles around 35,000 every year from a single location in Hialeah, outside Miami.
-The company has recently expanded its market to target solar companies who need these meters to measure their production and sell excess power to the grid.
+Hialeah Meter refurbishes and recycles electrical meters that track energy usage.
+These meters are sold and used across the nation in RV Parks, Campgrounds and Marinas.
+The company recycles around 35,000 electric watthour meters every year from a single location in Hialeah, a suburb of Miami Dade County in Florida.
+The company has recently expanded its market to target solar companies who need these meters to measure energy production and sell excess power to the grid.

 BUILDING CAPACITY THROUGH TRUST